1998 Tennessee Volunteers football team: at No. 17 Syracuse

-Florida
+No. 2 Florida

-Tennessee broke a 5-game losing streak against the Gators.
-Florida K Collins Cooper missed a FG in overtime and set off a wild celebration at Neyland Stadium that saw the goalposts and CBS cameras disappear.
+Tennessee broke a five-game losing streak against the Gators.
+Florida kicker Collins Cooper missed a potential game-tying field in overtime and set off a wild celebration at Neyland Stadium that saw the goalposts and CBS cameras disappear.

-The Vols won despite racking up only 235 yards of total offense.
+The Vols won despite racking up only 235 yards of total offense and going 2 for 13 on third down conversions.
 The difference was turnovers.
-The Florida Gators lost 4 fumbles, 2 caused by hits by Al Wilson.
-K Jeff Hall made his field goal in the first overtime, setting the stage for the Florida miss and the Vols win.
+The Florida Gators lost four fumbles, and one interception, with three of the fumbles caused by Al Wilson.
+Jeff Hall made his field goal in the first overtime, setting the stage for the Florida miss and the Vols win.

 The Vols also held the Gators to −13 net rushing on 30 attempts.
-FB Shawn Bryson scored on a 57-yard run.
+Fullback Shawn Bryson scored on a 57-yard run.

 Houston

-Junior QB Tee Martin had his coming-out party against the Houston Cougars, throwing for 4 touchdowns and 234 yards en route to the Vols win.
-Jamal Lewis added 135 yards rushing and 1 touchdown, leading the Vols to 334 rushing yards and 589 total yards.
+Junior quarterback Tee Martin threw for four touchdowns and 234 yards en route to the Vols win over the Houston Cougars.
+Jamal Lewis recorded 135 rushing yards and one touchdown.
+The Vols recorded 334 rushing yards and 589 total yards as a team.

-The Vols defense held Houston to 239 total yards and recorded 3 sacks with 8 tackles for loss.
+The Vols defense held Houston to 239 total yards and recorded three sacks with eight tackles for loss.

 Auburn

 The Vols jumped out to an early lead behind the running of Jamal Lewis.
-However, following a season ending ACL injury, Lewis left the game and the Tennessee Defense held on for the 17–9 win.
+However, following a season ending ACL injury, Lewis left the game and the Tennessee defense held on for the 17–9 win.

-In a rematch of the high scoring 1997 SEC Championship Game, the Defense needed a score by DE Shaun Ellis and a 4 play goal line stand from inside the 1-yard line to secure the win.
+In a rematch of the high scoring 1997 SEC Championship Game, the defense needed a score by defensive end Shaun Ellis and a four-play goal line stand from inside the one-yard line to secure the win.
 They did so without senior captain Al Wilson, who missed the game with a shoulder injury.

 Georgia

-Tennessee entered their 3rd game in the 1998 SEC season as underdogs.
-However, behind the running of substitute HB's Travis Henry and Travis Stephens, and a strong defensive effort, the Vols dominated the Bulldogs.
+Tennessee entered their third game in the 1998 SEC season as underdogs.
+However, behind the running of Travis Henry and Travis Stephens, and a strong defensive effort, the Vols dominated the Bulldogs.

 Georgia was limited to only 254 total yards and the Vols defense held their opponent without a touchdown for the second straight game.

 Alabama

-The Vols pushed their winning streak over Alabama to 4 games with a 35–18 victory.
-The win gave Tennessee a 6–0 record for the first time since 1969, and also extended a streak for the Vols in the Third Saturday in October game.
+The Vols pushed their winning streak over Alabama in the Third Saturday in October to four games with a 35–18 victory.
+The win gave Tennessee a 6–0 record for the first time since 1969.

 This time, the Vols Offense relied on Travis Henry who rushed for 113 yards and 2 touchdowns.
 The play that broke the game open for the Vols was a 100-yard kickoff return by Peerless Price in the 3rd quarter that answered an Alabama touchdown and two-point conversion.